EnlighterJS/Plugin.WordPress/FAQ.md

 ### Should i use Shortcode`s or the Visual-Editor Integration ? ###
 If possible, use the VisualEditpr mode!
 The use of Shortcode is only recommended when working in Text-Mode.
 By switching to the Visual-Editor-Mode whitespaces (linebreaks, indents, ..) within the shortcode will get removed by the editor - using Visual-Editor mode will avoid such problems.

-### I am using shortcodes and random p/br tags are added to my code ###
-This problem is caused by WordPress' `wpAutoP` filter - to fix this issue, go to "Enlighter Settings -> Advanced -> WpAutoP Filter Priority" and change this value to "Priority 12 (after shortcode).
-For cross-plugin-compatibility this feature is disabled by default.

 ### I can't see any style options within the Visual-Editor-Toolbar ###
 You have to enable the full toolbar by clicking on the **Show/Hide Kitchen Sink** button (last icon on the toolbar)